elvac/BusinessStrategySupport/README.md

 Challenges: datasets are not clean and without recent data.

 ## Analytical Methods
-The analysis mainly used SQL and Excel to manipulate descriptive analysis and grouping, aggregating data to extra insights.
+The analysis mainly used SQL and Excel to manipulate descriptive analysis and grouping, aggregating data to extra how the bussiness distribute by different dimensions, including movie genres, customers, and geographic markets.
 Finally, using Tabluea to generate analysis report to client.

 ## Outputs
 1. Entity Relationship Diagram (ERD): Rockbuster_ERD